Indoor Air Quality in Dallas, TX

 Introducing outdoor air in the indoors is an important factor in assisting and promoting good indoor air quality.
 There are many different ways for the air to enter the home, such as:

 - Through windows and or doors

 Natural ventilation such as through your doors and windows will help naturally ventilate your home from pollutants as well as help in moderating the indoor air temperatures.
 Most residential forced air/heating systems and air conditioning systems do not bring outdoor air into the home mechanically.
-There are however, advanced designs for newer homes which add new mechanical features to homes in assisting with bringing in outdoor air through a home’s HVAC system.
-Some of these designs include energy efficient heat recovery ventilators.
+There are, however, advanced designs for newer homes that add new mechanical features to homes in assisting with bringing in outdoor air through a home’s HVAC system.
+Some of these designs include energy-efficient heat recovery ventilators.

 There are many different types and sizes of air cleaners that are readily available on the market.
 These air cleaners range from inexpensive table-top models to highly technical and expensive whole-house systems.
-Some air cleaner are more effective at removing particles, while others, are much less so.
+Some air cleaners are more effective at removing particles, while others are much less so.
 Another thing to keep in mind is that air cleaners are not typically designed to remove gaseous pollutants.

 A very efficient air cleaner with low air circulation rates will not be that effective, nor will an air cleaner that has a very high air circulation rate but has a less efficient collector.
 When it comes to performance in the long haul, maintaining the air cleaner based upon the manufacturer’s directions is important.

 Another factor in deciding upon the effectiveness of a particular air cleaner is the strength of the source of a pollutant.
 Table-top air cleaners, for example, may not remove enough indoor air pollutants if the source is nearby and particularly strong.
 People who have a sensitivity to certain indoor air pollutants may find that the air cleaner is not very helpful at removing contaminants from the air.